Are You Doing Enough to Attract the Best Construction Professionals?

 Whilst its typically the norm to look at past experience, it cannot be the best future predictor of success.
 At Amundson Group, we call this fools gold, where people chase an individual simply because they have worked for a popular company.

-By digging a little deeper, assessing what values, behaviors, and habits are important to you and your business will enable you to maintain a culture you pride yourself on and guarantee that you are hiring professionals with similar values and standards.
+By digging a little deeper, assessing what values, behaviors, and habits are important to you and your business will enable you to maintain a culture you pride yourself on and guarantee that you are hiring construction professionals with similar values and standards.

-3 – Don’t low-ball offers.
+3 – Don’t low-ball offers to Construction Professionals

 It can be tempting, especially with most projects being won on price, to remain competitive by keeping costs low, and that starts with salaries, but we strongly advise in not low balling offers.